-Terraria is a game full of adventure for all our creative gamers out there.
+Terraria is a game full of adventure for all our creative gamers.
 It is a land of exploration, a land of mystery, a land that is yours to plan, protect and have fun in!

-The game itself is an excellent source of enjoyment, stimulating your mind and get the creativity following in your brain.
-But all of this is enjoyable when your game is running smoothly without crashing, freezing, stuttering, lagging, closing, the black screen showing up, FPS drops, and many more similar issues.
+The game itself is an excellent source of enjoyment, stimulating your mind and getting creativity following in your brain.
+But all this is enjoyable when your game runs smoothly without crashing, freezing, stuttering, lagging, closing, the black screen showing up, FPS drops, and other similar issues.

 The first thing you should try is a few in-game fixes.
-Try turning your graphics quality to low and use low-quality lighting.
-Check if using multi-core lighting makes the performance of the game better or hinders it.
+Try turning your graphics quality to low and using low-quality lighting.
+Check if using multi-core lighting improves the game’s performance or hinders it.
 Try enabling auto-pause to make the performance better on the inventory screen.

-If you are using a lower-end computer, then you are most likely to get frame skipping.
+If you use a lower-end computer, you will most likely get frame skipping.
 This can be changed by using the ‘Frame Skip’ option.
 This will sacrifice smoothness for speed and is highly recommended.
-For low-end computers, disabling frame skip will cause the ‘slow motion’ effect where the game will be even slower than before.
+For low-end computers, disabling frame skip will cause the ‘slow motion’ effect, where the game will be even slower than before.

-Lag spikes are another issue but have a simple fix.
+Lag spikes are another issue, but they have a simple fix.
 You can try to disable the map.
 The game mostly lags because it constantly scans every title on the screen to keep updating the map.
 So, from the title screen, enter the options and disable the map.

 Also, you can turn off the Blood and Gore option, as turning it off will slightly improve your game FPS.
-Pickup Text is another option that can cause lag occasionally, so disabling it might reduce the lag.
+Pickup Text is another option that can cause lag occasionally, so disabling it might reduce it.

 Playing in a lower resolution can immensely increase your FPS.
 This could be either windowed mode or full screen.
 The lowest resolution provided on the game is 800×600, roughly the size of a mobile phone screen.